TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

            <=1)

          - Values must not contain "," (comma) and "\|" (vertical bar).
-If you want to use “authMode” you should also refrain from using “:” (colon).
+If you want to use "authMode" you should also refrain from using ":" (colon).

          - Third value is an optional icon.Default from "t3lib/gfx/" but if prepended with "../" it will be taken from any PATH\_site directory.